TobiasPSP/doneland_sources/Tools/Devices/3D Printer/Filament/Storage/README.md

 <img src="images/silica_case_selfmade_t.png" width="50%" height="50%" />

+> [!TIP]
+> If you decide to place silica gel in an extra container, it is crucial to drill enough holes so that there is sufficient ventilation.
+The container in the picture managed to drop humidity in a plastic container at a rate of 5%/day, and even after 3 days, humidity in the container was still above 30% (so more holes are required).
+Pouring silica gel directly into the plastic container dropped humidity to around 10% in hours.

 These DIY containers can be placed into the **AMS (Automatic Material System)** of your printer or any storage solution you use.

+#### Plastic Boxes

 Alternatively, consider **plastic filament storage boxes**.
 Generic plastic cereal boxes work well too:

 <img src="images/filament_store_placement_top_t.png" width="80%" height="80%" />

+> [!TIP]
+> With plastic boxes, you may want to fill silica gel right into it so it covers the ground, without bothering to place it into separate boxes.
+This works excellently, and due to the large surface area, humidity quickly drops to around 10%.
+Once the gel is eventually saturated (which is when it changes color and turns blueish), you can easily pour the silica into a container to regenerate it in an oven.

 ### Monitoring Storage Conditions

 To monitor humidity effectively, add a **cheap electronic hygrometer** to your storage box.
 This allows you to keep an eye on the humidity level and ensure optimal conditions for your filament.

+> [!TIP]
+> Most cheap electronic humidity meters require one or two *LR44* button cells.
+They are not always included.

 For added convenience, you can install a **ball-bearing filament support** and create a small hole with a tube in the box's cover.
 This setup allows you to feed filament directly to the printer while keeping the spools in low-humidity storage conditions: